prabhatkumar1379/ListofCsharpProgram/README.md

 ```

 <h3>2.
-Write a C# program to determine if an array contains any duplicate values or not  using c#?</h3>
+Write a C# program to determine if an array contains any duplicate number or not  using c#?</h3>

 ```
 using System;